achintya-7/DatingApp/README.md

 go run cmd/dating_app/main.go
 ```
-If you dont want to make random users, you can also run the python script in `scripts` folder to create a users after starting the application.
+If you dont want to make random users, you can simply run the python script in `scripts` folder to create a bunch of users.
 ```bash
 python scripts/feeder.py
 ```